Symphyotrichum puniceum (Purple-stemmed Aster)

 Flower: Flower shape: 7+petals Cluster type: panicle

-[photo of flowers] Branching clusters of stalked flowers at the top of the stem and arising from upper leaf axils.
-Flowers are 1 to 1½ inches across with 30 to 60 slender petals (ray flowers) and a yellow center disk that turns reddish purple with age.
-Ray color is very pale violet to bright blue-violet.
-The bracts (phyllaries) surrounding the base of the flower are in 4 to 6 layers, very narrow, hairless to sparsely hairy, pale green with a lance-linear green tip that is usually spreading.
-Flower stalks are up to 1 inch long, hairy, with a few narrow, leaf-like bracts below the flower.
+[photo of flowers] Open branching cluster of stalked flowers on the upper stem, the branches mostly spreading to ascending.
+Flowers are 1 to 1½ inches across with 20 to 50+ slender petals (ray flowers) and a yellow center disk that turns reddish purple with age.
+Ray color is very pale violet to bright blue-violet, rarely white or pinkish.
+The bracts (phyllaries) surrounding the base of the flower head are in 4 to 6 layers, very narrow, hairless to sparsely hairy, pale green with a lance-linear green tip that is usually spreading.
+Flower stalks are up to ~1 inch long, hairy, with a few narrow, leaf-like bracts below the flower.

 Leaves and stem: Leaf attachment: alternate Leaf attachment: basal Leaf type: simple

-[photo of leaves] Leaves are mostly dark green, 2 to 8 inches long and 1/3 to 1¼ inch wide, tapering to a sharp point at the tip, with fine widely spaced teeth and a prominent center vein.
+[photo of leaves] Leaves are alternate, mostly dark green, 2 to 8 inches (to 20 cm) long and 1/3 to 1½ inch (to 4 cm) wide, tapering to a sharp point at the tip, with fine widely spaced teeth and a prominent center vein.
 Leaf bases are stalkless and typically have a pair of small lobes that clasp the stem.
 Basal leaves are lance to spatula-shaped with winged, sheathing stalks and wither away by flowering time along with lower stem leaves.

 [photo of stem and leaf hairs] Leaf texture is bristly with short hairs along the central vein on the underside, and the lower surface is typically paler than the upper.
 Stems are single or multiple from the base, mostly erect, usually become reddish purple as the plant matures and are sparsely to densely covered in stiff white hairs, though sometimes becomes hairless or nearly so on the lower stem.